Wisconsin vs. Minnesota NCAA Football Odds, Plays and Insights | November 27, 2021

 Minnesota Stats and Trends

-- Minnesota has played 11 games, with six wins against the spread.

-- This year, the Golden Gophers are winless ATS when entering a game as an underdog of 7 points or more.
+- The Golden Gophers have yet to cover the spread this year when underdogs by 7 points or more.

 - Minnesota has eclipsed the over/under in 54.5% of its opportunities this year (six times over 11 games with a set point total).

-- When Minnesota puts up more than 15.8 points, it is 6-3 against the spread and 7-2 overall.
+- When Minnesota scores more than 15.8 points, it is 6-3 against the spread and 7-2 overall.

-- Minnesota is 6-5 against the spread and 7-4 overall when the team picks up over 237.7 yards.
+- When Minnesota picks up over 237.7 yards, the team is 6-5 against the spread and 7-4 overall.

-- The Golden Gophers have 10 giveaways this season, while the Badgers have 21 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.